aterchin/static-routing-starter/README.md

 `bower install`

 Then run `gulp serve` on the root of the directory to launch the project in your browser.
+If "use_host" is set to `false` in the configuration file, you will see the static sample html file instead of your templates.

 ---

 ### Regarding individual setups

-- Change `static-routing-starter` in index.php to match your root directory.
-If your webroot is the "src" directory then comment that line out.
+- Change settings in config.yml file to match your setup

 - Add your own javascript scripts to "/src/custom"

-- browserSync:  If you want to serve from php routing rather than the static html file, in the browserSync options in gulpfile.js comment out the *server* line and uncomment the *proxy* line.
-Add your own virtual host URL here.